 A Step-by-step guide on how to create Records of Processing Activities!

-As the enforcement of General Data Protection Regulation (GDPR) approaches, Records of Processing Activities (RPAs) is a term that is being thrown around quite a bit.
+Records of Processing Activities (RPAs) is a term that is being thrown around quite a bit.
 It is also referred to as Procedure Index, Data Mapping, Data Flows among others.
-It is what data protection authorities will need evidence for after May 2018.
+It is required by law and consititues the standard format of compliance proof by European data protection authorities.
 It is a daunting prospect for most companies since only 34% of the companies (vpnMentor, 2018) are on their way to compliance so far.
-To make it easier on you all, we are going to outline all the steps to keep your records of processing activities ready for authorities:
+To make it easier for you, we are going to outline all the steps to keep your records of processing activities ready for authorities:

 Step 1: Collect the names of all the departments in your company